Sailor Jupiter: Profile

-One of the most consistent characters across the many versions of the series, Makoto is always depicted as simultaneously the most determined of the four Guardian Soldiers.
+One of the most consistent characters across the many versions of the series, Makoto is always depicted as simultaneously the most masculine and the most feminine of the four Sailor Guardians.
 Her most closely held dream is to get married and own a cake and flower shop.
 After entering high school, she also joins the cooking and gardening clubs.

 Her domestic talents are explained as a deliberate effort to overcome her tomboyishness.
 In the live-action series she enjoys shopping, but eschews "girly" things (she can be seen shopping for basketball shoes in one scene, for instance); she cooks, but also physically overpowers delinquents; she reorganizes her home, but does so with a sledgehammer.
-She also excels in dancing, especially ice-skating.
+She also excels in dancing, especially ice skating.
 She insists that she is not the least bit feminine, and seems surprised and touched when someone tells her she is.

 This dual nature comes from a need to be self-sufficient: her parents died in an aviation accident as a child and she has since then looked after herself.
 She is self-sufficient almost to a fault, and gets shocked when an airplane passes overhead.
 In the anime adaptation, Makoto lives alone.
 In Pretty Guardian Sailor Moon, Makoto's parents' death is told in a flashback in Act 6, but how they died is not mentioned.

 Makoto has at least one former boyfriend, which is the importance of this subplot.
 Her senpai is mentioned only once or twice.
 In the anime adaptation Makoto is extremely boy-crazy, with a tendency to fall for every boy who reminds her of her senpai.
 Pretty Guardian Sailor Moon is an integral part of why Makoto feels she needs to be alone.
 In each version, there are mentions of other men who were very briefly a part of her life.
 Makoto is generally attracted to Motoki Furuhata, especially in the anime, but only in the live-action show do they become close.
 By the end of the direct-to-DVD Special Act, they are engaged to be married.